 We regularly attract over 30+ carers at a group.
 These carers reflect the wider Birmingham community and can be over 80% BME in some areas.
 This is a great way to promote your services and access communities that are often harder to engage with.
 We have workers who are able to translate for you.

-The group is very friendly and informal.
+The groups are very friendly and informal.
 You don’t need to be an accomplished speaker, carers recognise that you are giving your time to help them and are always very grateful.

 Consultation and Involvement